//

 Overview

-Agents are the compute workers that execute model inference.
-When a request arrives at your endpoint, the Router selects an appropriate agent based on availability, capacity, and ownership.
+When a request arrives at your endpoint, the router selects an agent based on availability, capacity, and ownership.

 • XIM Nodes: Owned and operated by you, running on your own infrastructure